HDFGroup/h5serv/docs/Reference/DatatypeOps/GET_Datatypes.rst

 ------
 .. code-block:: http

-    DELETE /groups/<id> HTTP/1.1
+    GET /datatypes HTTP/1.1
     Host: DOMAIN
     Authorization: <authorization_string>

 Request Parameters
 ------------------
-This implementation of the operation does not use request parameters.
+This implementation of the operation uses the following request parameters (both optional):

+Limit
+^^^^^
+If provided, a positive integer value specifying the maximum number of UUID's to return.

+Marker
+^^^^^^
+If provided, a string value indicating that only UUID's that occur after the marker value will be returned.

 Request Headers
 ---------------